The Structure of the Trumpet

 Differences between the piston system and rotary system

-There are two types of valve: the piston valve and the rotary valve.
+There are two types of valves: piston valves and rotary valves.

-Let's first take a look at the piston valve, as this is probably familiar to most people.
+Let's first take a look at piston valves, as these are probably familiar to most people.

 How piston valves work